teamniteo/handbook/5_People/career.md

   * up to one year permanent: 1 month base salary,
   * more than one year permanent: 2 months base salary + 1 month for each additional year, capped at 6 months,
   * base salary is capped at 80% of level 3 salary which is the same for parental and sick leave.

+### Resignation

+When a resignation is tendered, [Benefits](https://github.com/teamniteo/handbook/blob/master/5_People/benefits.md) are automatically canceled.
+There is a minimum 30 days and max 60 days for turnover period.